julcap/GCWiiManager/README.md

 * Python3

 ### Installation of dependencies
-Dependency list is has been generated with `pipreqs` and can be installed using `pip`
+Dependency list has been generated using `pipreqs` and can be installed using `pip`
 ```
 pip install -r requirements.txt
 ```